golaravel/laravel4.1docs/configuration.md

 		return $_SERVER['MY_LARAVEL_ENV'];
 	});

+#### Accessing The Current Application Environment

 You may access the current application environment via the `environment` method:

-**Accessing The Current Application Environment**

 	$environment = App::environment();